++ U. S. Chapters ++

 The first half of the mission saw Team One "Flying" a Mars Lander vehicle

-down to a base on Mars while carrying out various experiments and with the
+down to a base on Mars while carrying out various experiments and with

 radio support of Team Two down in the Mars Base itself.
-The second half of
+The second

-the mission saw Team Two use the ascent stage of the vehicle to climb back
+the mission saw Team Two use the ascent stage of the vehicle to climb

-to Mars orbit (under the guidance of Team One in the Mars Base), launch a
+to Mars orbit (under the guidance of Team One in the Mars Base), launch

-probe to Deimos and then rendezvous with their "mother ship" for the ride
+probe to Deimos and then rendezvous with their "mother ship" for the

 back to Earth.